 Previous studies have shown that the induction of the vulva in the worm is dependent on certain environmental cues.
 The vulvaless phenotypes of lin-3(n378) and let-23(n1045) have shown to be partially suppressed by starvation and exiting the dauer stage14 .
 Furthermore, a study by Moghal et al., showed that vulvaless lin-3(n378), let-23(sy1) and let-60(sy95dn) mutants grown in M9 buffer had a higher number of VPCs assuming vulval cell fates compared with animals grown on standard NG plates24 .
 The data suggests worms grown in a liquid environment influences vulval induction.
 However,

-in our studies we did not observed the suppression of Muv phenotype in a liquid environment.
+in our studies we did not observe the suppression of the Muv phenotype in a liquid environment.

 In this protocol we demonstrate the use of C. elegans to evaluate the anti-RAS properties of fendiline.
 In a previous study, we have shown that multiple acid sphingomyelinase inhibitors, including tricyclic antidepressants such as desipramine, imipramine, and amitriptyline inhibit the Muv phenotype18 .
 Furthermore, inhibitors of the sphingomyelin and ceramide biosynthetic pathways suppress the Muv phenotype expressed in the let-60(n1046) worms.
 These findings using the worm were validated in mammalian cell lines.